-The 5’5” right-handed batsman made his debut for Leicestershire in 2008 and scored maiden centuries in both 4-day and one-day cricket a year later.
+Having made his debut for Leicestershire in 2008, James scored maiden centuries in both 4-day and one-day cricket a year later.
 The same season also resulted in him becoming the youngest player for the Grace Road side to score 1,000 runs in a season and also the youngest to register a double century after an innings of 207 not out against Surrey.

-His final season with the Foxes ended in triumph, with him collecting a winner’s medal after his side’s success in the Friends Provident Twenty20 and then appearances in the Champions League in India.
+James’ final season with the Foxes ended in triumph, with him collecting a winner’s medal after his side’s success in the Friends Provident Twenty20 and then gaining further international exposure with appearances in the Champions League in India.